When will it be visible in the UK and the date of the full moon in 2021 - ExBulletin

 July: Thunder Moon

-It was named due to the prevalence of summer thunder storms.
+It was named because of the prevalence of summer thunder storms.
 It is also called the full moon because the stag’s antlers are fully grown during this time.

 In 2019, Thunder Moon was even more special because not only did it coincide with a partial lunar eclipse, but it also coincided with the 50th anniversary of the Apollo 11 mission.